sungnga/react-colors-app/README.md

   - Add styles in PaletteListStyles.js
 - Add delete confirmation dialog to delete a MiniPalette
   - Use Material UI components: List, Avatar and Icons
+- Add basic route transition using react-transition-group
+  - Do this in App.js